 What is tight?

-While competent players will fold the majority of hands, there is a point where you can fold too many hands and become what is called 'tight'.
+While competent players will fold the most of their poker hands, there is a point where you can fold too many hands and become what is called 'tight'.
 Now your starting hand requirements will be different from each position, but if you're playing less than 15% of the time on average, then you are likely playing too tight.

 What is loose?